The Kicks

-The Kicks is an American teen sitcom created by Alex Morgan and David Babcock.
+The Kicks is an American sitcom created by Alex Morgan and David Babcock.
 Babcock also serves as executive producer alongside James Frey.
 The pilot premiered on Amazon Prime Video on June 26, 2015.

 Synopsis

 Twelve-year-old soccer player Devin Burke is on the verge of being named seventh-grade captain of her Connecticut school soccer team when her family moves to California midway through the school year.
 Now, Devin has to rise to the challenge after discovering that her new school team has been on a losing streak over the last few months and is badly in need of a captain to rally the team together.
-However, disaster strikes when their coach quits, as she was pregnant and expecting soon.
+However, disaster strikes when their coach quits, as her mother is critically ill.
 With no coach and two games fast approaching, the girls enlist the help of the janitor, Pablo Rivas.
 Pablo is hard on them but also kind, as he remembers what it was like when he was their age.